-ARRA requires vendors of PHRs and certain PHR related entities to notify their customers following discovery of a breach of security of unsecured PHR identifiable health information that is in a PHR.
+Rule: Health Breach Notification For PHR Vendors and PHR-Related Entities certain PHR related entities to notify their customers following discovery of a breach of security of unsecured PHR identifiable health information that is in a PHR.
 ARRA specifies that failure by these entities to provide required notices will be treated as an unfair and deceptive act or practice in violation of the Federal Trade Commission Act.